— Biological Safety at USAMRIID —

 — Safety Report Information —

-In the interest of transparency, USAMRIID has compiled data from safety incident reports, which are filed whenever a laboratory mishap occurs.
+USAMRIID compiles data from safety incident reports, which are filed whenever a laboratory mishap occurs.
 This information is updated on the USAMRIID website annually.

 In order to properly assess safety performance over time, USAMRIID compares the number of incidents to the number of times employees entered BSL-3 and BSL-4 laboratories in a given year.
-It is important to note that in every incident from 2010-2012, no symptoms were reported and there were no signs of illness.
+It is important to note that in every incident from 2010 to present, no symptoms were reported and there were no signs of illness.

-For instance, in 2012, USAMRIID had 20,402 entries into BSL-3 laboratories.
-During that time, there were 9 safety incidents within those laboratories; 2 were Potential Biological Exposures (PBE).
-A PBE means that some risk of exposure to infectious agents and/or toxins may have occurred, resulting in Occupational Health staff placing the personnel involved on precautionary medical surveillance.
-No illness or disease occurred in either case.
-The 2012 incident rate for BSL-3 laboratories was 0.044 percent.
+In 2016, USAMRIID had 18,365 entries into BSL-3 laboratories.
+During that time, there were 22 safety incidents within those laboratories; zero were characterized as Potential Biological Exposures (PBE).
+A PBE means that some risk of exposure to infectious agents and/or toxins may have occurred, resulting in precautionary medical surveillance of the personnel involved.
+No illness or disease occurred.
+The 2016 incident rate for BSL-3 laboratories was 0.12 percent.

-To view a bar graph of the incidents/total lab entries for 2010 through 2012, click here
+To view a bar graph of the incidents/total lab entries for 2014 through 2016, click here.

 — Data Analysis —